oddy-bassey/crm/README.md

 -
 CRM uses a simple REST service architecture.
 Here, a Rest controller provide (CRUD based) customer API definitions which allow other client application make requests to the CRM.
-Requests made to the REST controller are being delegated to the service layer which then make appropriate calls to the repository from which the data is persisted or retrieved from teh database.
-This level of abstraction between layers completely decouples the application, provides security and makes the application database agnostic<br>
+Requests made to the REST controller are being delegated to the service layer which then make appropriate calls to the repository from which the data is persisted or retrieved from the database.
+This level of abstraction between layers completely decouples the application, provides security and makes the application database agnostic.<br>
 ![alt text](https://github.com/oddy-bassey/crm/blob/main/src/main/resources/screen_shots/crm_arch.PNG?raw=true)

 Testing